EaglerDevs/Eaglercraft-1.21.1/readme.md

 This project is not a feature port like EaglyMC!
 # NOTE:-
-***The project only mimic's Minecraft like behaviour, it is not MineCraft but is Eaglercraft.
-It doesn't use MineCraft's source, maybe?
-IDk, mate.
-It cant be taken down because it doesn't violate the EULA, but we never agreed to it.
-Regards, The Developers, EaglerDevs***
+***this project mimics minecraft functionality but is not using minecraft code. minecraft does not own trademark or idea of blocky world to explore
+<br> Regards, The Developers, EaglerDevs***